freedomofpress/securedrop-docs/docs/admin/deployment/https_source_interface.rst

     securedrop-admin install

 The webserver configuration will be updated to apply the HTTPS settings.
-Confirm that you can access the Source Interface at ``https://<onion_address>.onion``, and also that the HTTP URL ``http://<onion_address>.onion`` redirects automatically to HTTPS.
+Confirm that you can access the *Source Interface* at ``https://<onion_address>.onion``, and also that the HTTP URL ``http://<onion_address>.onion`` redirects automatically to HTTPS.

 .. note:: By default, Tor Browser will send an OCSP request to a Certificate
-    Authority (CA) to check if the Source Interface certificate has been revoked.
+    Authority (CA) to check if the *Source Interface* certificate has been revoked.
     Fortunately, this occurs through Tor.
-However, this means that a CA or anyone along the path can learn the time that a Tor user visited the SecureDrop Source Interface.
+However, this means that a CA or anyone along the path can learn the time that a Tor user visited the SecureDrop *Source Interface*.
 Future versions of SecureDrop will add OCSP stapling support to remove this request.
 See `OCSP discussion`_ for the full discussion.

 .. _`OCSP discussion`: https://github.com/freedomofpress/securedrop/issues/1941